lpsm-dev/loli/README.md

 🔖 Distributed under the **Apache License**.
 See [LICENSE](LICENSE) for more information.

+## ➤ Learning

+My purpose with this project was to write a CLI tool in Go using some good practices.
+In this practice I got experiences in the following topics:

+- ✔️ Descobrir os pacotes internos do Go, como: `os`, `string` e `fmt`.
+- ✔️ Descobrir a biblioteca CLI `github.com/spf13/cobra`.
+- ✔️ Criar comandos e subcomandos para seu CLI.
+- ✔️ Ler flags e argumentos a partir dos seus comandos e subcomandos.
+- ✔️ Descobrir a biblioteca de configuração `github.com/spf13/viper`.
+- ✔️ Ler e escrever um arquivo de configuração.
+- ✔️ Colocaro `cobra` e o `viper` para trabalharem juntos.
+- ✔️ Ler variáveis de ambiente.
+- ✔️ Descobrir a biblioteca de log `github.com/sirupsen/logrus`.
+- ✔️ Usar injeção de variável em tempo de build.
+- ✔️ Usar condicional na compilação e build tags.

 ## ➤ Troubleshooting

-🚨 This is just a personal project created for study/demonstration purposes and to simplify my working life, it may or may not be a good fit for your project!
+🚨 This is just a personal project created for study/demonstration purposes and to simplify my working life, it may or may not be a good fit for your project! 🚨

 ## ➤ Show your support